 This article has pointed out that all Google services are accessible via a REST API in addition to a web interface (AIUI, the web interface is actually implemented via the REST API).

-The Google Cloud SDK is a commandline toolset (implemented in Python) that can be installed on developer/administrator systems in order to administer/configure GCP resources; it simply makes calls to the rest APIs, ie anything that can be done via raw rest or via a web interface can also be done via the commandline tool
+The Google Cloud SDK is a commandline toolset (implemented in Python) that can be installed on developer/administrator systems in order to administer/configure GCP resources; it simply makes calls to the GCP REST APIs using the current Python GCP client libraries, ie anything that can be done via raw REST or via a web interface can also be done via the commandline tool

-The Google Cloud SDK is actually split into modules; the initial install provides the gloud tool which also acts as a kind of ‘package manager’ through which additional modules can be installed.
-Useful modules include things such as an emulator for the Google Datastore NoSQL database, so that code interacting with Datastore can be tested on developer laptops, etc.
+The Google Cloud SDK is actually split into modules; the initial install provides the gcloud tool which also acts as a kind of ‘package manager’ through which additional modules can be installed.
+Useful modules include things such as an emulator for the GCP Datastore NoSQL database, so that code interacting with Datastore can be tested on developer laptops, etc.

 I can highly recommend the gcloud commandline tools; it is often far easier to discover and use functionality via this tool than via the web interface.